How to Superimpose Pictures Without Photoshop

 Step 1.
 Download PhotoWorks

-First off, click the green button below to start a free trial of this superimposing software.
-Install it to your PC or Mac.
+First off, start a free trial of this superimposing software and install it to your PC or Mac.

 Step 2.
 Open the Base Picture